Elaeagnus angustifolia: Invasive behavior

 The species was introduced into North America by the late 19th century, and was both planted and spread through the consumption of its fruits (which seldom ripen in England), by birds, which disperse the seeds.
 Russian olive is considered to be an invasive species in many places in the United States because it thrives on poor soil, has high seedling survival rates, matures in a few years, and out-competes the native vegetation.
 It often invades riparian habitats where the canopy of cottonwood trees has died.
 Its quick-spreading root system can make it pest-like.

 Uses

 It is widely grown across southern and central Europe as a drought and cold-resistant ornamental plant for its scented flowers, edible fruit, attractive yellow foliage and black bark.
+It was grown in England by John Parkinson no later than 1633.

 In Iran, the dried powder of the fruit is used mixed with milk for rheumatoid arthritis and joint pains.
 There is evidence supporting beneficial effects of aqueous extract of Persian olive in reducing the symptoms of osteoarthritis with an efficacy comparable to that of acetaminophen and ibuprofen.

 It is one of the seven items used in Haft-sin, a traditional table setting of Nowruz, the traditional Persian spring celebration.
 The dried fruit, known locally as senjed, is one of seven served in its own syrup in a fruit salad called haft mēwa eaten during Nowruz in Afghanistan.

+In folk herbalism Russian olive has a wide variety of uses.
+The leaves, fruit, flowers, and bark are all employed.
+The leaves are known to help in the gastrointestinal system, assist in wound healing and are used as an antibacterial.
+The fruit has a wide range of traditional applications, including use as an anti-inflammatory and antioxidant.
+The flowers are a traditional remedy for fevers, made as an herbal infusion.

+In urban settings, landscapers use plantings of Russian olive to discourage the homeless from resting or sleeping in the location.

+Chemistry

+E. angustifolia contains the alkaloids harmine, harmane, and harmol in the roots and shoot, as well as calligonine in the bark.